(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If you view homes listed by a realtor but haven’t hired an agent to represent you, you deal with the seller’s listing agent.

 Since they represented the seller first, it can create a conflict of interest.
 In this situation, it’s helpful to have a real estate agent to represent your interests.

 A note on For Sale By Owner (FSBO) properties: There are benefits and drawbacks to buying an FSBO.
 If you hired a realtor and want to buy an FSBO home, the seller might be willing to pay your agent’s commission.

-Lender.
 If you plan to finance your home, you’ll need a mortgage lender.
 Each lender has different mortgage rates and financing options.
-It’s wise to shop around to find the best lender and loan program for you.
+It’s wise to shop around to find the best mortgage provider and loan program for you.